-Given the low levels of radiofrequency fields that would be generated from these CC directional antenna installations and given the evidence on RF biological effects in a large data base, there is no scientific basis to conclude that harmful effects will attend the utilization of this proposed wireless telecommunications facility.
+Given the low levels of radiofrequency fields that would be generated from these CC antenna installations and given the evidence on RF biological effects in a large data base, there is no scientific basis to conclude that harmful effects will attend the utilization of these proposed wireless telecommunications facilities.
 This conclusion is supported by a large number of scientists that have participated in standard-setting activities in the United States who are overwhelmingly agreed that RF radiation exposure below the FCC exposure limits has no demonstrably harmful effects on humans.
-An RF caution sign, containing appropriate contact information and indicating the stay back distance beyond which the RF exposures do not exceed the public and occupational maximum permissible exposure (MPE), should be placed near the antenna (see appendix A-3).
+An RF notice sign, containing appropriate contact information and indicating the stay back distance beyond which the RF exposures do not exceed the public maximum permissible exposure, should be placed near the antenna (see appendix A-3).